briandamaged/js-conditional-love/README.md

 ### The Basics ###

-First, here's an example of a programmatically constructed `if... else if... else` statement:
+Here's an example of a programmatically constructed `if... else if... else` statement:

 ```javascript
 const {